umarniz/video-quickstart-android/README.md

 #### Running the Video Quickstart with ngrok

-Because we suggest that you run your video chat application on an Android device so that you can use the camera on the device, you'll need to provide an externally accessible URL for the app.
+If you run your video chat application on an Android device, you'll need to provide an externally accessible URL for the app.
 The [ngrok](https://ngrok.com/) tool creates a publicly accessible URL that you can use to send HTTP/HTTPS traffic to a server running on your localhost.
 Use HTTPS to make web connections that retrieve a Twilio access token.

 When you get a URL from ngrok, go ahead and update ConversationActivity.java with the new URL.
 At the very bottom is the retrieveAccessTokenfromServer() method.
 If you go down this path, be sure to follow the directions in the comments in the initializeTwilioSdk() method at the top of the source file - you will need to comment out everything under "OPTION 1" and uncomment the one line under "OPTION 2".
 You will also need to update the code if your ngrok URL changes.